 Set aside 20 to 30 minutes to clear your inner world.
 If you’re hungry to become a pro blogger this is *the* step to start your journey off on the right foot.
 All else falls into place if you follow this tip daily.

 Note; doing the inner clearing is freeing and sometimes it’s as uncomfortable as living in a home in Nicaragua where a loopy, somewhat confused bat with perhaps faulty sonar dive bombs you at face level.
 Flipping terrifying.
 Yes that’s happening to Kelli and I these days here in Granada.

 Anyway, following this tip frees you like crazy and when you allow long buried emotions to surface, you may experience some super duper intense feelings.
 Relax.
 Breathe into them.
 Breathe out.
 Relax your body.
 Feel it.
 Release it.
 Next moment.
 Good, you got through it.

-Here’s a good read to get your blogging mind right.
+Here’s some good reads to get your blogging mind right.

 4: Blog to Free You….and Your Audience